 Since its inception, the Internet has been inherently insecure.
 Over the years, much progress has been made in the areas of information encryption and authentication.
 However, infrastructure and resource protection against anomalous and attack behaviour are still major open challenges.
 This is exacerbated further by the advent of Cloud Computing where resources are collocated over virtualised data centre infrastructures, and the number and magnitude of security threats are amplified.

-Current techniques for statistical, network-wide anomaly detection are offline and static, relying on the classical Machine Learning paradigm of collecting a corpus of training data with which to train the system.
+Current techniques for statistical and learning-based network-wide anomaly detection are offline and static, relying on the classical Machine Learning paradigm of collecting a corpus of training data with which to train the system.
 There is thus no ability to adapt to changing network and traffic characteristics without collecting a new corpus and re-training the system.
 Assumptions as to the characteristics of the data are crude: assuming measured features are independent through a Naïve Bayes classifier, or that projections that maximise the variance within the features (PCA) will naturally reveal anomalies.
 Moreover, there currently is no framework for profiling the evolving normal behaviour of networked infrastructures and be able to identify anomalies as deviations from such normality.